RobotDegilim/Diff_Drive_Robot/README.md

 # Differential Drive Robot Assignment
-This repo contains an introduction to URDF for ME461 Students, where they will create their own simple differential drive robots.
+This repo contains code for a partially built Diff Drive Robot, clone the repo and complete the Robot by adding all the wheels and sensors.

+Good Luck !